huggingface/blog/keras-chatbot-arena.md

 ## 5. Recap

 I did not know what to expect before starting this test.
-The API the models were plaing with is unrealistically simple.
+The API the models were playing with is unrealistically simple.
 Just 2 API calls 'add_calendar_entry' and 'remove_calendar_entry'.
 So I thought this might be super easy for the models, and with a little bit of corrective prompting, all of them would ace through every time.
 On the other hand, I knew that LLMs are probabilistic inference machines that do not really listen to what you say.
 Prompts merely change the probability distribution of the output and some outputs are just hard to get.